 On February 21, 2018, Atlas Regeneration Technologies was selected to participate in MassChallenge Texas’ 2018 accelerator program.
-Atlas was one of over 520 startups to apply for the four month accelerator located in Austin, Texas, and will join 84 other startups from across Texas and around the world.
+Atlas was one of over 520 startups to apply for the four-month accelerator located in Austin, Texas, and joined 84 other startups from across Texas and around the world.

 Atlas was recently awarded a Phase 1 grant from the National Science Foundation's Small Business Technology Transfer Research (STTR) program.
 We are proud to be one of the few that succeeded in receiving a grant to further our sensor development and continue on the path towards improving softener operations and beyond.
 STTR funding is being used to develop methods for manufacturing ion exchange fibers that are used in our sensors.
 Research is being performed at The University of Texas at El Paso and beta sensors will be deployed to industrial water treatment locations by Fall 2017.

 Work is continuing and we have made good progress towards producing the initial hardness sensors.
 We have identified several methods for their production and expect to down-select a sensor design by mid-March that will be installed and tested in several locations.

 As of January 2017, Atlas has moved out of The Hub of Human Innovation's downtown building in order to have access to wet lab space outside of The University of Texas at El Paso.
 This is a big leap forward for us and we are grateful for the help and assistance from Nancy, Ernesto, and the staff at The Hub.
 The Hub has incubated Atlas since the student team won the 2014 Paso del Norte Venture Competition + Expo.